 Research conducted by McKinsey & Company shows that 94% of senior executives consider people and corporate culture as the top factors leading to innovation at work.
 When leaders build the right team and the right environment, employees feel safe setting higher goals without the fear of the repercussions of failure.
 Additionally, creativity and unique solutions flourish when CEOs and executives encourage and empower their team to problem-solve outside the box.

 18. Grows Followers Through Influence

 Another quality of a good leader is the ability to inspire other through influence, rather than demanding authority.
 Instead of abusing their power, inspirational leaders focus on positively influencing those they serve.
 In doing so, they set an example for their followers to do the same.
 A purpose-driven movement within an organization cannot be built without followers, and followers aren’t gained by force.
 As discussed above, motivating collective action is done by serving others and sharing a collective vision that emotionally compels people to accomplish.

 Entrepreneurs growing their companies from scratch often wear all the hats in the beginning.
 But, when an organization starts growing, a person needs a team that can free up their time so they can focus on the business.
 This means delegating responsibilities and control over various projects and tasks.
 For example, Richard Branson, founder of Virgin, attributes delegation as one of the top leadership qualities all business owners need.
 “If you really want to grow as an entrepreneur, you’ve got to learn to delegate,” he says.

 20. Commits to Learning and Development

 “Leadership and learning are indispensable to each other.”
 These words were written in a speech President John F. Kennedy prepared but never got to give.
 This phrase still rings true when it comes to the top leadership attributes a person needs for success.
 Great leaders commit to a life of learning and growth because it benefits the organization and those it serves.
-Whether it’s expanding leadership qualities by talking to a mentor, listening to a podcast, reading a book, or going to a conference, there are always ample opportunities for growth each day.
+Whether it’s expanding leadership traits by talking to a mentor, listening to a podcast, reading a book, or going to a conference, there are always ample opportunities for growth each day.

 21. Drives Team Motivation